geraldywy/govtech-hackathon-flask/ReadMe.md

 ## Spinning up a local instance
 1. We have a local dockerfile ready.
-2. Additionally, we require a .env file with all the senstive variables.
+2. Additionally, we require a .env file for a few other sensitive variables.
 Note: The local instance is working with the same S3 bucket as the deployed app.
 3. To build the image, run the command `docker build -t <name of your container> .`
 4. To run: `docker run -p 5000:5000 <name of your container>`